Frequently Asked Questions

 • Grounded in complexity: In fast-changing, high-stakes environments, conflict is often a natural consequence of competing values and incomplete information.
 Productive conflict helps leaders stay centred and make thoughtful choices in the gray areas.

-Signals That it is Time to Reach Out:
+How do I Know When it is Time to Reach Out?

 • You want a promotion to a higher leadership role.
 Conflict and power dynamics intensify at the next level.
 Learn to manage conflict and power strategically before the dynamics derail your momentum.